greenido/WorldCup/README.md

 =================
   1. Integration with BigQuery to give more stats on match vs different worlds cap.
   2. Gain more data (e.g. bets, weather and http://fivethirtyeight.com/) to try and find better prediction.
+  3. Create a UI that will merge: http://fivethirtyeight.com/interactives/world-cup/ and #1 outputs.

 Thanks to: http://softwareforgood.com/soccer-good/ for their API!